 There is a $50 security hold placed on your credit or debit card account when you check out a Biki using the Single Ride or Free Spirit option at the kiosk.
 The hold is $50 per bike per and will disappear after 3-5 business days.
 Note: There is no $50 hold when you purchase memberships online and check out bikes with your Biki Pass.

-For monthly members, membership and usage fees are billed to the credit card associated with your account on the first of each month unless they exceed $50 in which case they may be billed sooner.
+For monthly members, membership fees are billed to the credit card associated with your account on the same date each month (your first day of membership) unless they exceed $50 in which case they may be billed sooner.
+Overage fees for all members are billed on the 15th of each month.
 A statement detailing your charges can be viewed by logging into your account at gobiki.org using the username and password you chose when signing up.
 For one-time rentals, $3.50 for the first half hour will be billed at the time of purchase and fees for any additional half hour periods will be billed when the bike is returned to a station.
 For Free Spirit pass holders, the cost of your pass will be billed at the time of purchase and any usage fees incurred will be billed to your card at the end of the pass period or when the bike is returned after the pass has expired.

 Before each ride, always be sure to adjust the seat to a comfortable height.
 It’s also a good idea to squeeze the brakes to make sure there’s good resistance, and to check the tires to make sure they’re not flat.
 Please reference the City’s Rules of the Road, or join FREE workshops hosted by the Hawaii Bicycling League to familiarize yourself with Hawaii’s bike laws and feeling safe!